 She is currently responsible for leading, directing, overseeing and managing finance and administrative matters of PTLI.

 She is the spouse of Mr Joseph Tjendra.
-She does not have any conflict of interest or potential conflict of interest, including interest in any competing business with the Company and its subsidiaries.
-She does not hold any other directorships in public companies and listed entities.
+She does not have any conflict of interest with the Company nor does she hold any other directorships in public companies and listed entities.